For the 2018-2019 academic year, I am a computer science Masters

 Broadly, I seek to apply mathematical thinking to problems in computer science with practical applications.

-My recent areas of interest include the design of algorithms for error-correcting codes and cryptography.
+My recent areas of interest include the design of algorithms for error-correcting codes.
 At Cambridge, I will be researching algebraic Internet routing.

 - Notes from a talk I gave on algebraic geometry error-correcting codes to Caltech's Math Club, targeted towards a general undergraduate mathematical audience.

 While at Caltech, I played tenor saxophone in the Caltech-Occidental Wind Orchestra

 .
 I can juggle five balls and three of various other objects.

 Here is a list of math jokes